doctrine/orm/en/reference/basic-mapping.rst

 -  XML
 -  YAML

-This manual usually uses docblock annotations in all the examples that are spread throughout all chapters.
-There are dedicated chapters for XML and YAML mapping, respectively.
+This manual usually mentions docblock annotations in all the examples that are spread throughout all chapters, however for many examples alternative YAML and XML examples are given aswell.
+There are dedicated reference chapters for XML and YAML mapping, respectively that explain them in more detail.
+There is also an Annotation reference chapter.

 .. note::